 Considering the size of this gigantic watch, its weight, 161 grams, really isn’t that great because the case incorporates some lightweight materials.
 There are black composite resin insets on the case sides, while titanium is used for the crown and push-pieces.
 The case’s body and back are made of micro-blasted ceramic.
 The watch’s porthole-like appearance (hublot is French for “porthole”) is created by the case’s lateral protuberances and by the six H-shaped, black-PVD-coated titanium screws that fasten the bezel.
 Some connoisseurs are annoyed by the random orientation of the slits in these screws’ heads, but Biver calls this “authenticity.”
 After all, a screw must be tightened until it’s firmly seated, not merely until the slit in its head is tangent to an imagined circle.
 Only the Audemars Piguet Royal Oak accomplishes both.
 The King Power’s screws hold the ceramic bezel, which is overlaid with black rubber and surrounds a sapphire crystal that’s nonreflective on both sides.
 A second pane of sapphire is integrated into the caseback, where a second set of six polished H-screws fasten the back to the case.
 This design element is also found on Hublot’s distinctive integrated and screwed lugs, on the sides of the case at 3 o’clock and 9 o’clock, and on the black titanium-ceramic clasp.

+The single-hinged folding clasp is shaped like the Hublot “H” logo.
+A double prong holds the longer part of the large rubber strap to the end of the clasp.
+The strap fits securely thanks to two prongs of unequal length.
+The clasp snaps smartly shut and opens when you press two lateral buttons.
 The lugs and the rubber strap are hallmarks of Hublot, but they’ve undergone a complete metamorphosis here.
 The strap can now be adjusted (it formerly had to be cut to the size of the wearer’s wrist).
 It’s also much thicker than the original strap and it’s smooth only on its inner surface.
 On the outside it’s deeply textured with a pattern recalling the tracks of an armored tank — a fitting choice for the muscular-looking King Power.